RussellGN/react-cars-zim/notes.md

 # delayed

-50. review all components
 51. work on the vehicle categories (listings and switching between them)
-52. prevent scroll up when going bck from to view-offer and similar
+52. create account modal for certain features, if user is not logged in
 53. make sure everything thats clickable actualy does something
+54. popup helpers for some componennts (double pa to activate on mobile)
-54. create a sort of guide through the site to better showcase the site and what its like when logged in/out and so forth
+55. create a sort of guide through the site to better showcase the site and what its like when logged in/out and so forth
-55. popup helpers for some componennts (double pa to activate on mobile)
-56. create account modal for certain features, if user is not logged in
+56. prevent scroll up when going bck from to view-offer and similar
 57. research input pattern prop and makeit work
+58. review all components

 # internet needed